immersive-scholar/surface-tension/README.md

 # Surface Tension (Static Site Version)

-## Artistic visualization of humanity's fraught relationship with freshwater by Caitlin &amp; Misha for the Immersive Scholar residency at the NC State Univeristy Libraries
+## Artistic visualization of humanity's fraught relationship with freshwater by Caitlin &amp; Misha for the Immersive Scholar residency at the NC State University Libraries

 ![Image of Surface Tension](https://caitlinandmisha.com/wp-content/uploads/2019/04/Surface-Tension-screenshot.jpg)